SerMitD4B/de-catman_proj/readme.md

 ![Data model](data_model-1.jpg)

-The Shema was developed on the sqldbm.com platform.
+The data model was built on the sqldbm.com platform.